kfrankc/kfrankc.github.io/_posts/2019-12-29-pandas-tricks.md

 ## Background

 Pandas is a comprehensive Python library for data analysis, but its syntax for performing certain specific data transformations can be difficult to discern from its documentation.
-I recently used Pandas in my [analysis of Billboard Top 100 Music data](https://kfrankc.com/portfolio/billboard/)), and I've uncovered several useful Pandas commands that I will most likely use again in the future, so I'm compiling a (growing) list here for both my own reference and the benefit of someone else struggling with these problems in the future.
+I recently used Pandas in my [analysis of Billboard Top 100 Music data](https://kfrankc.com/portfolio/billboard/)), and I've uncovered several useful commands that I will most likely use again in the future, so I'm compiling a (growing) list here for both my own reference and the benefit of someone else struggling with these problems in the future.

 I will be updating this as I come across/learn new useful methods.